Spider Bites from either the Brown Recluse or the Black Widow can be serious, if not life-threatening.

 Step 6.
 Remove the potato poultice, then wash the affected area with warm water.

-Another highly effective treatment is activated charcoal, as it’s known to draw out and absorb toxic substances.
+Another highly effective option for how to treat spider bites is activated charcoal, as it’s known to draw out and absorb toxic substances.

 Step 1.
 Mix a bit of crushed activated charcoal with some water to make a paste.